yuchiu/Slack-Clone/readme.md

 - postgres needs to be setup first
 - configuration for database with sequelize is in server/src/config/sequelizeConfig.ts
-- PostgreSQL client also need to be install globally
+- PostgreSQL client need to be installed globally

   ```npm
   npm install pg -global